Student Disciplinary Process: Overview

 This section provides a basic overview describing what occurs when a student has been accused of violating the "Code".

 For a complete listing of rights, responsibilities, and procedures related to student discipline, please refer to the Student Discipline Procedures and the Code of Student Conduct.

 Academic Integrity policies include cheating, plagiarizing, aiding and abetting others to cheat as well as falsifying academic records.
 In most cases, charges of academic misconduct are resolved by the faculty member for the course.

-Soon after the paperwork is received, the student will be notified to set up a meeting with an advisor from the Office of Student Conduct.
+Soon after the paperwork is received, the student will be notified to set up a meeting with a staff member from the Office of Student Conduct.
 The meeting is designed to educate the student about the relevant hearing options and procedures.
-In many situations, students have a choice between two hearing options, or they may choose to plead responsible and accept the recommended sanctions provided by the Hearing Advisor (called a Mutual Agreement).
+In many situations, students have a choice between two hearing options, or they may choose to plead responsibly and accept the recommended sanctions provided by the staff member (called a Mutual Agreement).
 Regardless of the hearing type, the student will have an opportunity to present information, ask questions, and to respond to the charge(s) in question.